Email FacebookTwitterMenu burgerClose thin

 • Will you need financing to complete the acquisition and if so, where do you anticipate it coming from?

 It’s also important to think about how buying a book of business might affect your advisory model.
-For instance, will you make any changes to your revenue structure?
+For example, will you make any changes to your revenue structure?
 Do you want to expand the scope of services that you offer?
-If so, what might that mean not only for the clients you’re acquiring but the ones that you already have?
+And, if so, what might that mean for the clients you’re acquiring and the ones that you already have?

 You may find it helpful to talk to other advisors who have been through the process of buying a book of business.
 They might be willing to share insights on which parts of the process proved most challenging and how valuable they found it to be in growing their businesses.